MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/resource-specific-consent.md

 For more information, see [chat resource-specific consent permissions](/graph/permissions-reference#chat-resource-specific-consent-permissions).

-> [!NOTE]
+> [!TIP]
 > RSC permissions are only available to Teams apps installed on the Teams client and not part of the Azure AD portal.
+If you want to know the RSC permissions associated with an app, see app installation or app information dialog within Teams client.

 ### RSC permissions for a user access